Why Enterprises Are Adopting BDD & What It Means for QA Testing

-In this article, we’ll look at BDD, why enterprises are adopting it, and what it means for QA testing teams.
+In this article, we’ll look at what’s BDD, why enterprises are adopting it, and what it means for QA testing teams.

 What is BDD?